JohnUrban/fftDnaMods/README.md

 # fftDnaMods
 A simple python script to work with 2-column tables and do some FFT stuff.

+Many thanks to Kevin Urban at Early Signal (kevin.urban@earlysignal.org) for his valuable insights on FFT analysis of sequence data.

 Example usage:

 # Get example data out